-CERTIFICATESAll delegates will receive a certification on completion.
+CERTIFICATESAll delegates will receive a certificate on completion.

-- The importance of uncertainty of measurement
+- the importance of uncertainty of measurement

-- Basic concepts: traceability, uncertainty and terminology
+- basic concepts: traceability, uncertainty and terminology

-- Impact of uncertainty on results and compliance with specifications
+- impact of uncertainty on results and compliance with specifications

-- Errors, effects and corrections
+- errors, effects and corrections

 - Type A uncertainties and selection of statistical tools